acemod/ACE3/documentation/user/how-to-report-an-issue.md

 Head over to the <a href="{{ site.githubUrl }}/issues" target="_blank">ACE3 GitHub issue tracker</a> and press the <a href="{{ site.githubUrl }}/issues/new" target="_blank">"New issue"</a> button in the top right corner.
 Add a descriptive title and copy the following issue template in to the text area:

 ```
+*PRO-TIP :The english language allows individuals to correct each other's mistakes  in a respectful manner.*

 ACE3 Version: 3.x.x
 (indicate if stable or dev, if dev indicate the commit the version is based on)